-Give heed, my people, to my teaching; turn your ear to the words of my mouth.
+Give heed, my people, to my teaching: / turn your ear to the words of my mouth.

-I will open my mouth in a parable and reveal hidden lessons of the past.
-The things we have heard and understood.
+I will open my mouth in a parable and reveal hidden lessons of the past. / The things we have heard and understood.

-these we will not hide from their children but will tell them to the next generation:
+these we will not hide from their children / but will tell them to the next generation:

-the glories of the Lord and his might and the marvelous deeds he Silence (1 minute) has done, the witness he gave to Jacob, the law he established in Israel.
-He gave a command to our fathers to make it known to their children that the next generation might know it, the children yet to be born.
+the glories of the Lord and his might /and the marvelous deeds he has done.

+the witness he gave to Jacob, the law he established in Israel.

+He gave a command to our fathers to make it known to their children that the next generation might know it. / the children vet to be born.

-They too should arise and tell their sons and daughters that they too should set their hope in God and never forget God's deeds but keep every one of his commands.
+They too should arise and tell their sons and daughters / that they too should set their hope in God and never forget God's deeds but keep every one of his commands.